slougonza/COVID-19-Misinformation-Classificaton-System/README.md

 All data sets, along with the full data set can be found in our GitHub repository, along with all the cleaning code.

+The final dataset used for analysis is the "cleaned_df.csv" found in the repo files

 ## The Models
   Please be sure to comment out the GridSearchCV portions of the code, and they will significantly slow down execution time.